AliothCancer/LinuxGamingTweaksAndSoftwares/README.md

 TWEAKS
 - Low latency kernel: Can improve input lag

 - Fsync patches: Kernel above 5.16 is compatible with F-sync out of the box (https://linux-gaming.kwindu.eu/index.php?title=Improving_performance)
+* You can also check if Esync is enabled with 'ulimit -Hn' command, if this returns more than 500,000 than ESYNC IS ENABLED!

-- Cpu scheduler: There are cpu scheduler which can boost fps like PDS
+- Cpu scheduler: There are cpu schedulers which can boost fps like PDS

-*You can easily compile a kernel following https://github.com/Frogging-Family/linux-tkg readme
+*You can easily compile a kernel with a cpu-scheduler of your choice following https://github.com/Frogging-Family/linux-tkg readme

 SOFTWARES